4.58 from 19 votes

 Simple pantry ingredients like chicken broth, dry white wine and mustard along with a few fresh herbs, shallots and garlic combine in this braised pork roast recipe for a lovely dish everyone is sure to love!

-Braised Pork Loin Roast in Dijon Mustard Sauce in white Dutch oven garnished with fresh thyme.
+Braised Pork Loin in Dijon Mustard Sauce on a scalloped oval platter with meat fork garnished with thyme sprigs.

-How to Make Braised Pork Roast in Dijon Mustard Sauce:
+How to Make Braised Pork loin Roast in Dijon Mustard Sauce:

 Recipe Ingredients:

-Here’s everything you’ll need to make this braised pork roast recipe along with how to prep the ingredients.
+Here’s everything you’ll need to make this braised pork loin roast recipe.
 See the recipe card below for the exact quantities.

 Ingredients for Braised Pork Loin Roast in Dijon Mustard Sauce.